 Background

 Lancelot’s mentors were John Chaworth Musters (1838-1887), who himself was orphaned at a young age, and his wife Lina, née Sherbrooke (1842-1912).
-Lancelot became close to John’s sons especially his eldest son John Patricius, known as 'Patrick,' and they’d ride, fish and hunt together around Nottinghamshire and Leicestershire and also in Norway at the family’s fishing lodge on the Laerdal river.
+Lancelot remained close to John and his family and is even listed as living with them in the 1871 census.
+In 1872 they were jointly commanding the Watnall Troop of the South Notts Hussars and they’d ride, fish and hunt together around Nottinghamshire and Leicestershire and also in Norway at the Muster’s fishing lodge on the Laerdal river.
+John's second born son was named Lancelot.
+His eldest son was named John Patricius or "Patrick" to the family.

 Patricius ('Pat') George Chaworth-Musters (1888-1915), MC